gwen-interpreter/gwen/README.md

 ![Gwen](doc/img/gwen-logo.png)

-> A functional specifications interpreter that can evaluate any software
+> A functional specifications interpreter that maps Gherkin features to executable code.
-> behavior expressed in plain Gherkin text.

 The Gwen Interpreter
 --------------------